-The PVS must be of sufficient size to produce enough power to compensate, either partially or totally, the Eligible Applicant's household energy needs.
-PVS Capacities lower than 3.0 kW are not eligible under CEWRI-HH Program.
-PVS Capacities over the Eligible Applicant's household annual energy consumption - based on the twelve (12) months prior to application submission - are typically not eligible under the CEWRI-HH Program.
-Capacities over the household's annual energy consumption are only eligible when consumption is satisfied by a less than 3.0 kW PVS.
+The PVS must be of sufficient size to produce enough power to compensate, either partially or totally, the Eligible Applicant's household energy needs, as applicable.
+PVS with capacities lower than 3.0 kW are not eligible under the CEWRI-HH Program.
+PVS Capacities over the Eligible Applicant's household annual energy consumption - preferably based on the twelve (12) months prior to application submission - are typically not eligible under the CEWRI-HH Program unless Capacities over the household's annual energy consumption are only eligible when consumption is satisfied by a less than 3.0 kW.26 However, for the CEWRI-IP Subprogram, PVS Capacities over the Eligible Applicant's household annual energy consumption.

 CEWRI-HH Program may adjust PVS Capacity whenever the PVS Capacity is over the Eligible Applicant's household annual energy consumption for the purpose of calculating the amount to be awarded or disbursed.
-Maximum PVS Capacity based on annual energy consumption will be corroborated by the CEWRI-HH Program using the NREL's PV-Watts Calculator.32 Applicants will be required to submit a copy of their system's simulation in PV-Watts with their application.
+Maximum PVS Capacity based on annual energy consumption will be corroborated by the CEWRI-HH Program using the NREL's PV-Watts Calculator.27 Applicants will be required to submit a copy of their system's simulation in PV-Watts with their application.